yarpc/yarpc-go/README.md

   headers: Rpc-Caller, Rpc-Service, Rpc-Procedure, and Context-TTL-MS.

 Unstable:
-- Any package in an `x` directory, including the experimental Redis transport and the round-robin peer chooser.
+- Any package in an `x` directory, including the experimental Redis transport, the Protobuf encoding, and the round-robin peer chooser.
 - debug and introspection APIs (these are internal to prevent external implementations of transports, inbounds, and outbounds from making use of them, but we further do not guarantee the content of debug pages)